-As with many more indie developments, you can harness the power of multiple game engines, using some free to use engines, as well as simple code, can help develop IO games.
+As with many more indie developments, you can harness the power of multiple game engines, using some free-to-use engines, as well as simple code, which can help develop IO games.

 This is the part where you can learn to code or bring on other team members to do some heavy lifting for you.
 It may be costly and end up being a loss for you financially.
 If money is no issue, by all means, hire a team and crank out a title in no time!

 But overall, I recommend those with a knowledge of basic programming pick up the mantle here.
 As I have said before, there are many different resources online, and through free games, engines to test out coding skills.

 There are many tutorials for said game engines too, so get coding, and show us what you’ve got!

 References and Resources by Developers